Attention: Here be dragons

 Advertencia

 In addition to the EditorPlugin script, any other GDScript that your plugin uses must also be a tool.
-Any GDScript without @tool imported into the editor will act like an empty file!
+Any GDScript without @tool used by the editor will act like an empty file!

 It's important to deal with initialization and clean-up of resources.
 A good practice is to use the virtual function _enter_tree() to initialize your plugin and _exit_tree() to clean it up.
 Thankfully, the dialog generates these callbacks for you.
 Your script should look something like this: